Equal Opportunity and Non-Discrimination Policies

 Equal Opportunity and Non-Discrimination in Education

 Georgetown University provides educational opportunities without regard to, and does not discriminate on the basis of, age, color, disability, family responsibilities, familial status, gender identity or expression, marital status, national origin, personal appearance, political affiliation, race, religion, sex, sexual orientation, source of income or any other factor prohibited by law in its educational programs and activities.
-Inquiries regarding Georgetown University’s non-discrimination policy may be addressed to Institutional Diversity, Equity & Affirmative Action, 37th and O Sts., N.W., Suite M36, Darnall Hall, Georgetown University, Washington, D.C.
+Inquiries regarding Georgetown University’s non-discrimination policy may be addressed to Institutional Diversity, Equity & Affirmative Action (IDEAA), 37th and O Sts., N.W., Suite M36, Darnall Hall, Georgetown University, Washington, D.C.
 20057.

 Equal Opportunity and Non-Discrimination in Employment